-a.
 The Scribe will prepare a summary of the discussion regarding a candidate's application for tenure and/or promotion.
 The contents of the summary should be organized according to the faculty responsibilities of teaching/advising, scholarship/creative works, and service.
 The summary must be confined only to a faithful rendering of statements (both positive and negative) made during the departmental discussion.
 The summary does not make any recommendation for or against tenure and promotion.
 There should be no attributions included in the discussion summary.
 A draft of the summary is to be circulated by the Scribe for review by the voting members in attendance at the meeting to insure accuracy of the summary.
 Members of the Department who agree that the summary accurately reflects the discussion will sign the document.
 Members who do not agree may write a separate letter and should indicate their reasons for not signing the Departmental summary.
-Such a letter should pertain to the discussion at the meeting on the candidate and the

-Departmental Standards used for tenure and promotion.
-The Departmental summary, as well as dissenting letters, will be sent to the Dean of the College or School to be included with the candidate's application.
+Such a letter should pertain to the discussion at the meeting on the candidate and the Departmental Standards used for tenure and promotion.
+The Departmental summary, as well as dissenting letters, will be added to the Candidate's application by the Chair, either in hard copy or uploaded to Box.